ashishb/android-auto-translate/README.md

 [![Build Docker image](https://github.com/ashishb/android-auto-translate/actions/workflows/build-docker.yaml/badge.svg)](https://github.com/ashishb/android-auto-translate/actions/workflows/build-docker.yaml)

-This GitHub Action auto-translates Android's strings.xml and fills in the missing translations in all other languages.
+This GitHub Action auto-translates Android's `strings.xml` and fills in the missing translations in all other languages.

+It also deletes any translations that is no longer defined in default `strings.xml`.

 To use this for a new language, say "es", first create "values-es/strings.xml" file with the following placeholder content